Ken Reardon

+Biography

 Reardon was born April 1, 1921, in Winnipeg, Manitoba.
 He was known as a tough defenceman, a physical player who exhibited great endurance by continuing to play while injured.
 He played two seasons with Montreal before enlisting in the Canadian Army in 1942.
 He spent several years playing for army teams in the Ottawa area, winning the Allan Cup with the Commandos in 1943 before he was shipped overseas.
 During World War II, Reardon returned to the Canadiens and won the Stanley Cup in 1946.
 Reardon faced his brother Terry in that series, making them one of the few sets of brothers to do so in the Stanley Cup Finals, and the two even dropped gloves against each other at one point.

+After hockey

 Reardon retired prior to turning 30, a probable result of the numerous injuries he sustained.
 He continued his hockey career off-ice, scouting for and managing farm teams before becoming a successful executive in hockey with the Canadiens.
 He was announced as coach of the Kitchener Greenshirts in March 1954.
 The position came after working as chief of staff of the Cincinnati Mohawks.
 He earned the position as the Canadiens vice-president in 1956.
 During his tenure with Montreal the team won five Stanley Cup titles.
 He was inducted into the Hall of Fame in 1966.
 He died on March 15, 2008, at the age of 86.